klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

 Modern superscalar execution, with instruction reordering and other mechanisms to increase IPC that we have not discussed, requires complicated logic and hence a lot of power.
-A common case that is well suited for superscalar execution as there can be lots of independent instructions is working with vectors and matrices.
+A common case that is well suited for superscalar execution as there can be lots of independent instructions, is working with vectors and matrices.
 This led to the design of CPUs with instructions to work on vectors, i.e., with wider ALUs and wider registers that do not contain just a single number but a row of numbers.
 This has the potential to boost the speed without the full power requirements of a superscalar processor.
-This is one example of a *single instruction stream, multiple data stream* (abbreviated as *SIMD*) architecture.
+This is one example of a **single instruction stream, multiple data stream** (abbreviated as **SIMD**) architecture.

 This was a very popular design in supercomputers in the 70s and 80s, but then almost disappeared with only two or three vendors still making them (and only one still making them today).
-Examples are the CDC STAR-100 from 1974 abd the Cray-1 from 1976.
+Examples are the CDC STAR-100 from 1974 and the Cray-1 from 1976.
 The latter was the first vector computer to use a design with registers.
 The STAR-100 streamed the data directly from and to memory.
 Currently NEC still makes vector computers though with a slightly different